thi-mey/SEMapp/README.md

 SEMapp
 ```

-Once the GUI opens, select a directory containing .klarf and merged .tiff files.
+Once the GUI opens, select a directory containing klarf (.001) and merged .tiff files.
 You must first use the "Create Folder" function.
 Then, adjust the settings based on the Field of View (FOV).

 Merged .tiff files can be split and renamed using the "Split and Rename" function.